Interface modes in inspiralling neutron stars: A gravitational-wave probe of first-order phase transitions

 To date, the properties of dense nuclear matter have primarily been explored by measuring the mass $M$, radius $R$ and tidal deformability $\Lambda$ of neutron stars.
 Recent advances in observations have placed increasingly stringent constraints on these parameters.
 In particular, the X-ray timing mission NICER has provided mass-radius measurements for a few pulsars \cite{2019ApJ...887L..21R,2019ApJ...887L..22R,2019ApJ...887L..24M,2021ApJ...918L..27R,2021ApJ...918L..28M,2021ApJ...918L..29R}.
 Meanwhile, gravitational-wave data, particularly from the landmark GW170817 event, have placed upper limits on the neutron-star tidal deformability \cite{2017PhRvL.119p1101A,2018PhRvL.121i1102D,2018PhRvL.121p1101A,2019PhRvX...9a1001A}.
 Combined, these observations suggest error bars of $O(\qty{1}{\kilo\metre})$ for the neutron-star radius.
 The next generation of gravitational-wave observatories---Cosmic Explorer \cite{2019BAAS...51g..35R} and the Einstein Telescope \cite{2010CQGra..27s4002P}---is expected to enhance our ability to measure these aspects, providing much tighter constraints on the high-density physics \cite{2022PhRvD.105h4021C}.

 When it comes to the issue of unveiling the presence of a phase transition, it is important to note that $M$, $R$ and $\Lambda$ reflect global, averaged characteristics of the star.
 In particular, the tidal deformability $\Lambda$ represents the star's susceptibility to an external gravitational field in the portion of the inspiral where the compact binary is well separated and the tidal field may be approximated as static \cite{2008PhRvD..77b1502F,2008ApJ...677.1216H}.
 While these parameters do contain information about possible phase transitions, the relevant features may be masked or degenerate with other aspects of the equation of state (EOS; see, e.g., Refs.~\cite{2005ApJ...629..969A,2019PhRvD..99h3014H,2023PhRvL.130t1403R,2023PhRvD.108b3010R}).
-We illustrate the issue in Fig.~\ref{fig:MRCurves} for a subset of the EOS models we consider later, some of which include a phase transition (see Ref.~\cite{2018PhRvC..98d5804T} for more details).
+We illustrate the issue in Fig.~\ref{fig:MRCurves} for a subset of the EOS models we consider later.
+These models are consistent with chiral EFT up to nuclear saturation and then extrapolated to higher densities in such a way that each model supports the existence of $1.9 M_\odot$ neutron stars, in agreement with heavy-pulsar observations.
+No other constraints were imposed (see Refs.~\cite{2018PhRvC..98d5804T,2020NatAs...4..625C} for more details).